daredloco/live-controls/README.md

 - Ability to select images (Save them in a livewire emit or such {the filename can be sent})
 - Ability to show the images only for the user, for a group or for everyone
 - Ability to add (optional) title and description to images.
 Can be enabled in config
+- Add a trait to models which could easily handle image/avatar upload and handling of one or many images

 ## Utils Systemes
 A System with different utilities to make life easier, can be everything that doesn't fit into the other Systemes